sponee/text-service-project/README.md

   curl -X POST -H "Content-Type: application/json" -d '{"to_number": "111222333", "message": "this is my message"}' "http://localhost:3000/outbound"
   ```

 A successful call responds with a 200 status and a message of, "Your message is being processed".
-Visit http://localhost:3000 in your browswer to retrieve the message_id and simulate an inbound response.
+Visit http://localhost:3000 in your browser to retrieve the message_id and simulate an inbound response.

 ## Simulating Inbound Responses